Division of Berowra

 The Division of Berowra (/bəˈraʊrə/) is an Australian electoral division in the state of New South Wales.
 The seat covers the northern parts of the Greater Sydney area in the local government areas of the Hornsby Shire and the Hills Shire.

+It has been continuously held by the Liberal Party since it was first contested in 1969.
+Its current MP has been Julian Leeser since 2016.

 Geography

 Berowra covers the northern parts of the Greater Sydney area with the local government areas of the Hornsby Shire and much of the Hills Shire.
 It also includes small parts of the City of Parramatta and Ku-ring-gai Shire.
 It includes the suburbs of Annangrove, Arcadia, Asquith, Beecroft, Berowra, Berowra Creek, Berowra Heights, Berowra Waters, Berrilee, Brooklyn, Canoelands, Cheltenham, Cherrybrook, Cowan, Dangar Island, Dural, Epping, Fiddletown, Fishermans Point, Forest Glen, Galston, Glenorie, Hawkesbury River, Hornsby, Hornsby Heights, Kenthurst, Laughtondale, Maroota, Middle Dural, Milsons Passage, Mount Colah, Mount Kuring-gai, Normanhurst, North Epping, Pennant Hills, Round Corner, Sackville North, Singletons Mill, South Maroota, Thornleigh, Waitara, and Westleigh; as well as parts of Castle Hill, Cattai, Glenhaven, Leets Vale, Lower Hawkesbury, Lower Portland, Maraylya, Wahroonga, West Pennant Hills, and Wisemans Ferry.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 1969, it covered areas that were mostly part of the Division of Robertson previously.